-If you have an infected tooth in which most of the supporting bone remains intact, it can probably be saved even if the infection has spread to the pulp or nerve of the tooth.
+If you have an infected tooth in which most of the supporting bone and tooth structure remains intact, it can probably be saved even if the infection has spread to the pulp or nerve of the tooth.
 This can be accomplished through root canal therapy.

 In this procedure, the pulp of the tooth is removed and the root canal sterilized.
 It is then filled with a material to replace the lost pulp.
 This is usually gutta-percha, a rubber-like substance that remains relatively inert, which is cemented into the root canal.